cruiseresearchgroup/DIEF_BTS/README.md

 Accompanied with it is a Brick definition file `Brick_v1.2.1.ttl` and a short code to extract the statistics: `DIEF_inspect_brick.ipynb`.
 If you have not, you will need to install the [rdflib](https://rdflib.readthedocs.io) python package.

 ## Access

+Access the raw dataset on [FigShare](https://figshare.com/s/464fbc3d0df172bfd88f).

 Access the training dataset on [FigShare](https://figshare.com/articles/dataset/BTS_Building_Timeseries_Dataset_Empowering_Large-Scale_Building_Analytics_TRAIN_ONLY_/25912180).

-DOI: `10.6084/m9.figshare.25912180`

-Note that, as of now, only the training data are made publicly available as we are planning to host a competition using this dataset.
-(Last update 2024 06 12)
+This train only sub-dataset partition was made available at an earlier time for the submission to peer-review.

 ## Files description